zlatanpham/anki/docs/requirements/20250807-214500-ai-answer-explanation.md

 ### Appendix A: Example Interactions

-#### Example 1: ELI5 Explanation
+#### Example 1: Caveman Explanation

 **Card**:

 - Q: "What is photosynthesis?"
 - A: "The process by which plants convert light energy into chemical energy (glucose) using carbon dioxide and water"

-**User clicks**: "Explain like I'm 5"
+**User clicks**: "Explain it to a caveman"

 **AI Response**:
-"Imagine plants are like little chefs with a magical recipe!
-They take sunlight (like heat from an oven), water from the ground (like water from a tap), and air they breathe (carbon dioxide) to cook up their own food (sugar).
-This cooking process is called photosynthesis.
-It's how plants make their own lunch using the sun as their kitchen!"
+"Sun hit leaf.
+Leaf drink water from dirt.
+Leaf breathe sky air.
+Inside leaf, tiny fire cooks sun + water + air into sweet plant food.
+Plant eats own food and grow big.
+No sun, plant go hungry."

 #### Example 2: Custom Question

 **Card**:

 - Q: "What is the capital of France?"
 - A: "Paris"